maths/moodle-qtype_stack/doc/en/CAS/STACK-Maxima_sandbox.md

 That is to say, to run a desktop version of Maxima with the local settings and STACK specific functions loaded.
 This is also used in [reporting](../Authoring/Reporting.md) and analysis of students' responses.
 To do this you will need to load your local settings, and also the libraries of Maxima functions specific to STACK.

+## Setup Maxima and wxMaxima

+Install Maxima (http://maxima.sourceforge.net/) and wxMaxima (https://wxmaxima-developers.github.io/wxmaxima/).

-# STACK - Maxima sandbox (without access to a server)
+## STACK - Maxima sandbox (without access to a server)

 If you don't have access to a STACK server then you will need to download the files.
 Download all the STACK files from GitHub (git or as a .zip).
 E.g. try `https://github.com/maths/moodle-qtype_stack/archive/master.zip`

-Unfortunately, there are a lot of .php files as well.
-Most of the files you need are in
+The only files you need are in

     .../stack/maxima/

-Edit and use the file `.../stack/maxima/sandbox.wmx`
+In this directory open the file `sandbox.wmx` with wxMaxima and edit it to your needs.

-# STACK - Maxima sandbox (with access to a server)
+## STACK - Maxima sandbox (with access to a server)

 It is very useful when authoring questions to be able to test out Maxima code in the same environment in which STACK uses [Maxima](Maxima.md).
 That is to say, to run a desktop version of Maxima with the local settings and STACK specific functions loaded.
 This is also used in [reporting](../Authoring/Reporting.md) and analysis of students' responses.